adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Worked on various projects as an outsourcing force
+    Collaborated on various projects as an outsourcing team member
   </li>
   <li>
-    For UST Global developed platforms Dagility, Marketplace which included integration with an extensive number of Web and ML services for project work, monitoring and analysis
+    Developed platforms Dagility and Marketplace for UST Global, integrating with numerous Web and ML services for project work, monitoring, and analysis
   </li>
   <li>
-    For Dell took part in developmnent of some features in the Virutal Security Consultant project
+    Assisted in the development of features for Dell's Virtual Security Consultant project
   </li>
   <li>
-    For Health Samurai developed an MVP of a portal for making appointments with a doctor in polyclinics
+    Developed an MVP of a portal for booking doctor appointments in polyclinics for Health Samurai
   </li>
   <li>
-   Worked on plugin management, lazy-load modules, micro-frontends, graph/treelike builders
+   Implemented plugin management, lazy-load modules, micro-frontends, and graph/treelike builders
   </li>
 </ul>